emilydong001/DH110/README.md

 ### A consistent experience that empowers seniors to find reliable health information

 From all the insights I gained from research and user testing, I protoyped a website that would allow users of all types - not just seniors, but also people of all ages - to more efficiently find credible and detailed health information.
-Furthermore, the consistency of the design system makes it more clear that Mayo Clinic is a trustworthy and prfessional brand, and the use of more personal copy across the website makes the experience feel more personal.
+Furthermore, the consistency of the design system makes it more clear that Mayo Clinic is a trustworthy and professional brand, and the use of more personal images and copy across the website makes the experience feel more personal.
 Altogether, this design could lead to higher user engagement, higher growth of new users, more efficient processes, and better brand perception of Mayo Clinic.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FUIjfi4ADU1IkrE7mkrhKkn%2FDH110-High-Fidelity-Prototype%3Fnode-id%3D131%253A569%26scaling%3Dmin-zoom" allowfullscreen></iframe>